Briefing · 02/05/2026

 The fix is structured intake first.
 A form.
 A template.
 A defined handoff that enforces consistent data before it hits any automated step.

-4. The humans were not consulted
+4. The humans who run the process were left out

 This one is underestimated consistently.
 People who run a process every day have figured out the real version of it — the workarounds, the exceptions, the context that never made it into any documentation.
 Build automation that ignores that institutional knowledge and you get a technically correct system that the team quietly routes around because it does not handle the cases they care about.